Deborah Howard: Awards and honours

 Howard was elected a Fellow of the British Academy FBA in 2010.
 She has worked as a Council Member, on working groups, committees and is currently a peer reviewer for grant and fellowship applications in History of Art and Architecture.

 In 2021, she was elected to the American Philosophical Society.

 A Festschrift Architecture, Art and Identity in Venice and Its Territories, 1450–1750: Essays in Honour of Deborah Howard was published in 2013.

 Community work

 During her long career, Professor Howard has acted on numerous external academic committees as well as in more community based posts.
 For example, Professor Howard is a Trustee of the Venice in Peril Fund.
-More locally she is School Governor of St John’s College School Cambridge having previously been a governor of St Margaret’s School in Edinburgh and the Perse School for Girls (now the Stephen Perse Foundation) in Cambridge.
+More locally she is School Governor of St John’s College School Cambridge having previously been a governor of St Margaret’s School in Edinburgh (since closed) and the Perse School for Girls (now the Stephen Perse Foundation) in Cambridge.

 Personal life

-Deborah Howard was born in Westminster, London on 26 February 1946.
-She is married to the physicist Malcolm Longair and they have two grown-up children.
+Deborah Howard was born in Westminster, London, on 26 February 1946.
+She is married to the physicist Malcolm Longair and they have two children.